web_search provider, using xAI web-grounded

 - can optionally set the

-x_searchmodel during the same flow
+x_searchmodel in the same flow

 x_search later in config.